Method-of-Moments Inference for GLMs and Doubly Robust Functionals under Proportional Asymptotics: Inference in GLMs

-In addition, we also impose an extra condition on $\bbE (Y^{4} | \bX)$ via Assumption \ref{as:var-cov}.
-This assumption is to ensure that certain re-scaled fourth moments of the $U$-statistics vanish to zero as $n \rightarrow \infty$, which is required based on the proof strategy that we employ (see Lemma \ref{lem:clt} and Proposition \ref{prop:general clt} in Appendix \ref{app:CLT}).
+In addition, we also impose an extra condition on $\bbE [Y^{4} | \bX]$ via Assumption~\ref{as:var-cov}.
+This assumption is to ensure that certain re-scaled fourth moments of the $U$-statistics vanish to zero as $n \rightarrow \infty$, which is required based on the proof strategy that we currently employ (see Lemma~\ref{lem:clt} and Proposition~\ref{prop:general clt} in Appendix~\ref{app:CLT}).

-Finally, we do not explicitly specify the form of the asymptotic variance, the form of which is complicated due to the use of second-order $U$-statistics.
-Nonetheless, in our previous work \citep{liu2024assumption}, consistent variance estimators based on tweaking the nonparametric bootstrap have been developed and can be used to estimate the variance, and hence conduct inference; also see Section \ref{sec:bootstrap} for a brief discussion. \end{remark}
+Finally, we do not explicitly specify the form of the asymptotic variance, which is complicated due to the use of second-order $U$-statistics.
+Nonetheless, in our previous work (Appendix A.8 of \citet{liu2024assumption}), consistent variance estimators based on tweaking the nonparametric bootstrap have been developed and can be used to conduct inference; also see Section~\ref{sec:bootstrap} for a brief discussion and Appendix~\ref{app:bootstrap} for its finite-sample performance. \end{remark}

 \begin{remark} At this point, readers might wonder why we consider moments such as $m_{\bX Y, 2}$ that involves $\bX$.
-When $\bm{\mu} \equiv \bm{0}$, $Y \in \{0, 1\}$ and $\phi (\cdot) = \expit (\cdot)$, it is obvious that all the moments of $Y$ reduce to $\bbE (Y) \equiv 0.5$.
-Thus without leveraging information of $\bX$, it is generally impossible to identify functionals of $\bbeta$, even with the complete knowledge of the distribution of $\bX$.
-This is why the moment-based estimator in \citet{sawaya2023moment}, based only on $\bbE (Y)$, cannot be applied to logistic or probit regression. \end{remark}
+When $\bm{\mu} \equiv \bm{0}$, $Y \in \{0, 1\}$ and $\phi (\cdot) = \expit (\cdot)$, it is obvious that all the moments of $Y$ reduce to $\bbE [Y] \equiv 0.5$.
+Thus without leveraging information of $\bX$, it is generally impossible to identify functionals of $\bbeta$.
+This is why the moment-based estimator in \citet{sawaya2023moment}, based only on $\bbE [Y]$, cannot be directly applied to logistic or probit regression. \end{remark}